URS Assistantship Awards

 General Awarding Breakdown

-- Students Eligible for Work-Study but Don’t Intend to Complete the FAFSA: URS funds 100% of the wages, and financial aid pays 0% of wages. the maximum URS Assistantship amount is $400 for the academic year and $225 for the summer.
+• Students Eligible for Work-Study But Don’t Intend to Complete the FAFSA: URS funds a maximum of $400/per semester for the academic year and $225 for the summer.

-Note: You are only considered ineligible for work-study if you are an international student who didn’t accept financial aid upon admission or a student who is on a scholarship/award where work-study is unavailable.
-Check your eligibility here.
+• Note: You are only considered ineligible for work-study if you are an international student who didn’t accept financial aid upon admission or a student who is on a scholarship/award where work-study is unavailable.
+Check your eligibility here

 Note: URS Assistantships are wages for employment and not academic fellowships.
 Departments are responsible for hiring students and managing payroll.
 Please check with your mentor’s department on your eligibility to be hired in the current funding climate.